troyQQngu/dont-forget-me/README.md

 ## Usage

 Create or update the `data/donors.json` and `data/schedule.json` files to match your organization.
 The sample data illustrates long-form relationship notes that contain commitments ("complete mentor background checks, finalize the matching roster, and publish the progress dashboard"), personal context, location hints, and open questions.
+Pay special attention to Alicia Gomez and Elena Morales—both based in Los Angeles—so you can show how location-focused directives highlight multiple prospects in the region.
 The model leans on this context when generating suggestions.

 Set the `OPENAI_API_KEY` environment variable (or pass `--api-key` to the CLI), then run: